 Catching and riding the whale…an insider’s tale of Saskatchewan Roughrider Sales, Marketing and Corporate Sponsorships

 I’ll take you on a journey of how we made ‘cents’ out of selling the Rider Brand…from keychains, Fantuz Flakes and Stadium Naming Rights.
 And yes, our revenue from Retail and Sponsorships led all CFL franchises and our brand ranked amoung the top in pro sports across North America.

-Steve Mazurak – Vice President, SALES and Corporate Sponsorships with the Saskatchewan Roughrider Football Club.
+Steve Mazurak, former Roughrider receiver, CFL Players Association Executive Director and Vice President, SALES and Corporate Sponsorships with the Saskatchewan Roughrider Football Club.

 Steve is no stranger to the Saskatchewan Roughriders or the CFL.
-He played for the Green and White for nine seasons and was inducted into the Roughrider Plaza of Honor (Roughrider Hall of Fame) in 2004.
-After his playing days, Steve served under George Reed as the executive director for the CFL Players Association from 1981 to 1985.
-Steve was also a part of the CFLPA Collective Bargaining team in constructing professional footballs first ‘Free Agency’ clause.
+He played for the Green and White for eight seasons and was inducted into the Roughrider Plaza of Honour in 2004.
+After his playing days, Steve served under George Reed as the Executive Director for the CFL Players Association (1981-1985).
+Steve was also a part of the CFLPA Collective Bargaining team in constructing professional footballs first ever ‘Free Agency’ clause.

-During his playing career, Steve played wide receiver and slotback for the Riders (from 1973 to 1981) and is currently ranked 15th in the Roughrider All-Time receiving category, averaging almost 19 yards per catch.
-Steve is also listed as number 80 in the top 100 Saskatchewan Roughriders and is on the roster of the 1963-1978 All-Era team.
+On the field, Steve played wide receiver and slotback for the Riders (1973-1981) and is currently ranked in the top 20 in Roughrider All-Time receiving category, averaging 19 yards per catch.
+Steve is ranked number 80 in the top 100 Saskatchewan Roughriders and is on the roster of the 1963-1978 All-Era team.
 He was a perennial team captain and played in two CFL All-Star games as a ‘players pick’ in 1976 and 1977

-Steve, a native of Regina, and his wife Heather have four children…and three grandchildren.
+Steve, a native of Regina, and his wife Heather have four children (Lee, Jaclyn, Andrew and Nicholas) and eight grandchildren.